canonn-science/Canonn-Scripts/README.md

 This script simply prunes our Material report data to keep only a certain number of months, typically only 1 month of material data is kept in order to decrease the size of the Canonn API database.

+To run the command you simply need to execute the node script via one of the following methods:

+- `yarn deleteMR`
+- `npm run deleteMR`
+- `pm2 start npm --name="deleteMR" -- run deleteMR`

 There is a single flag that can be used based on need:

 - `--now` => Will not start in cron mode and will execute immediately, dumping log output to stdout and the standard log file.